Chanson de toile

+Typically, they tell the story of a young, often married woman pining for a lover, with a happy ending.
+The genre's name derives from toile; that is, they are supposed to have been sung by women who were weaving, and the female main characters also sew as they relate their stories.
 In most cases, the song begins with a brief and sympathetic history of a woman: she is either absent from her lover or married unhappily to an older nobleman and in love with a knight.
 All but one end happily—the one exception is Bele Doette, who learns that her lover has died and then founds a monastery into which she retreats.
-The women sometimes appear careless, but their charm and demeanor are attractive.
+The women sometimes appear careless, but their charm and demeanour are attractive.
 The chansons de toile are considered some of the most beautiful poems produced in Old French, and their importance was such that some of them were included in romances, in which they were sung by the heroines.